 Solar Panels represent a big shift from how we’re used to harnessing energy, but it does not have to be confusing.
 Read on to learn just how easy and beneficial installing solar panels can be for your home!

 The energy from solar first powers your home.
-Any excess energy produced goes out onto the grid.
+Excess energy produced is either stored in a battery for later use, or goes out onto the grid.
 When you are sending power out to the grid, your meter will record that amount and apply a credit to your SDG&E account.
 If you look at your meter at these times, you will see it go backwards.
 This credit will be used when you are consuming electricity but your panels are not producing, such as after daylight hours.
 You will still receive a monthly statement from SDG&E. However, as part of the net metering program, you will only be billed for electricity on an annual basis.

-The number of solar panels for your installation is determined by how much electricity your home uses, and considering how much it may use in the future.
+The size of your solar system is determined by how much electricity your home uses, and taking into account how much it may use in the future.
 You can find your energy usage history by looking up your account on SDG&E’s website.
 When you sign in to My Account you’ll have access to some great tools to analyze your energy bills and consumption.
-With this information and a look at your home, a solar professional can help you size a system to meet your needs.
-In other words, designing a system with the proper number of solar panels.
-Another helpful tool that’s available is California Center for Sustainable Energy’s Electric Rate Analyzer.
-This tool can help you see how system size will affect your electric bill.
+With this information, a discussion about your future plans in the home, and a look at your site conditions, one of our solar professionals can help you size a solar system to meet your needs.

 Solar panels can withstand extreme weather and require virtually no maintenance throughout their entire lifespan.
 According to a UCSD study, it’s generally not necessary to clean your solar panels.
 If you want to clean your panels, an occasional light rinse with deionized water when the panels are cool should do it.